narutoadi/DreamTree/README.rst

 Feature List
 ------------
- * Break down your dreams into a hierarchical structure of traceable tasks
+ * Break down your dreams into a hierarchical structure of traceable tasks (version 1.0)
- * Out of all dreams select the one you should work on right now, based on availability of time.
+ * Out of all dreams select the one you should work on right now, based on availability of time. (version 2.0)
- * Get awarded on making a dream into reality
+ * Get awarded on making a dream into reality (version 3.0)
+ * Show dream analytics page (version 4.0)

 Setting Project Locally ( one time setup)
 -----------------------------------------